bitbaba/bitmail/README.md

 - White paper: [bitmail.pdf.md](./doc/bitmail.pdf.md)

 # Features
-- secure talking with trusted buddies.
+- secure talking with trusted friends.
-- PKI utilities used to sign images, documents, and vote.
+- PKI utilities used to sign images, documents, and voting.
 - reject any spam message away.
-- invite friend(s) or accept friend(s) by exchange CertID.
+- invite friend(s) or accept friend(s) by exchange CertID ( the fingerprint of certificate ).

 # Build